kursjan/petitparser2/docs/scripting.md

 # <a id="sec:scripting" />Extracting Javascript: scripting with bounded seas

-In this chapter we extract javascript from html files using a simple script.
+In this chapter we extract javascript from html files using a Smalltalk playground.
 <!-- We create the real parser *later>chapter2.pillar*. -->

 ## Hands On